 Wiring a powered subwoofer to a receiver is quite easy.
 However, what if you have a passive subwoofer?
 Can you connect a passive subwoofer to a receiver?
 Well yes, you can, but you need to be careful.
 In this article, we will show you how to do it and what to look out for.

 Yes, you can connect a passive subwoofer to a receiver by using speaker wire connectors.
 However, you need to be careful by keeping the subwoofer’s power demands low.
-The better option is to use an external amplifier between the receiver and passive subwoofer to supply more power.
+The better option is to use an external amplifier between the receiver and the passive subwoofer to supply more power.

 Read more to learn about how to complete this connection.

-Subwoofers are speaker systems that are used to reproduce lower frequency sound signals.
+Subwoofers are speaker systems that are used to reproduce lower-frequency sound signals.
 Passive subwoofers are built without amplifiers.
 As a result, they work much like old loudspeaker units.
 They, therefore, require to be connected to external amplifiers to get powered.

 Are Passive Subwoofers Better Than Powered Subwoofers?

 However, one may argue that powered subs are better because they come with in-built amplifiers and are not likely to suffer amplifier limitations.

 The difference is therefore, particularly in line with the components.
 For instance, since passive subwoofers do not have internal amplifiers, you will have to stretch your budget a bit for the same size sub.
 This makes them a little bit more expensive.

 Where Do I Connect My Subwoofer To The Receiver?